Effective Date: March 16, 2020

 You may also turn off cookies in your browser.

-You can view and edit your Personal Information online at our Preference Center website page or delete it by contacting us.
+You can view and edit your Personal Information online at our Preference Center website page located at https://trucesoftware.com/preference-center.

 Visitors may withdraw their consent to us using their Personal Information at any time.

-You may also opt out from receiving certain communications from us by visiting your Preferences Center page.
+Visitors may also opt out from receiving certain communications from us by visiting our Preferences Center page.

 Acknowledgement and Consent